As Spring approaches people want to know, when is the best time to install plants in Chester County?

 The following information is a general guide to the best time to install plants in Chester County.

 Spring and Fall offer cooler weather and more regular rain.

-Cool weather means that the plants don’t experience as much stress, and the more regular rain means you don’t have to water as frequently.
+Cool weather means that the plants don’t experience as much stress.
+Regular rain storms mean you don’t have to water as frequently.
 Spring and early fall give plants plenty of time to get established before winter.
-The only down fall with Autumn would be that the selection of plants tends to become more limited.
-In the fall most nursery and growing centers try to sell down their stock before winter, not bringing in as much new material.
+The only down fall with Autumn is that the selection of plants is more limited.
+In the fall most nursery and growing centers try to sell down their stock before winter.
 If you are interested in a Crape Myrtle you should know that they are southern plants and they need to have a little bit more time to establish themselves before winter.
-These type of plants would need to be planted at the latest in the very early fall.
+These type of plants would need to be planted in the very early fall.